-If this is the case, when you transfer assets to us, we become the full owner of such assets with an obligation to return equivalent assets to you under certain circumstances.
+If this is the case, when you transfer assets to us, we become the full owner of such assets4 with an obligation to return equivalent assets to you under certain circumstances.
 In the event of our insolvency, you do not have any ownership right on such equivalent asset but a claim against us, thus you will bear a credit risk on us with respect to such obligation.
 This means that if we were to fail, unless we are declared to be in default by the CCP, you will have no right of recourse to the CCP or to any assets that we transfer to the CCP and you will instead have a claim against our estate for a return of the assets along with all our other general creditors.
-Even if we are declared to be in default by the CCP, the extent of your rights in relation to the CCP, if any, will depend on the CCP (for instance see paragraph 4.3 above).
+Even if we are declared to be in default by the CCP, the extent of your rights in relation to the CCP, if any, will depend on the CCP (for instance see paragraph 3.3 above).

-In the above circumstance the clearing agreement between us will constitute a title transfer collateral arrangement for the purposes of Legislative Decree 21 May 2004 no. 170 and Regulation (EU) 2015/2365
+In the above circumstance the clearing agreement between us will constitute a title transfer collateral arrangement for the purposes of Legislative Decree 21 May 2004 no. 170 and Regulation (EU) 2015/2365 (this latter being referred as "SFTR Regulation") and we will inform you about the general risks and consequences that may be involved in concluding a title transfer collateral arrangement by separate notice.

-&lt;sup>4 We will record in our books and records that we have received such asset from you with respect to transactions cleared on your behalf.
+4 We will record in our books and records that we have received such asset from you with respect to transactions cleared on your behalf.